Learning from Simulation, Racing in Reality: Introduction

 Regularization is an essential ingredient guiding the learning process, shaping the corresponding policy, and incorporating domain knowledge in the RL problem.
 In RL, the entropy maximization regularizer \cite{willims1991} is commonly used to encourage exploration.
 Recently, the effect of other regularization strategies popular in deep learning has been studied in \cite{liu2019regularization}.
-They showed that using regularizers such as weight clipping, dropout, or batchnorm can be beneficial, but had the best results when using a \(L_2\) regularization on the policy weights, even outperforming the classical entropy regularizer.
+They showed that using regularizers such as weight clipping, dropout, or BatchNorm can be beneficial, but had the best results when using a \(L_2\) regularization on the policy weights, even outperforming the classical entropy regularizer.
+In \cite{wang2018reinforcement, zhu2020safe}, the reward function was augmented using hand crafted features in order to achieve smooth driving behavior.

-This paper shows how we can train an autonomous racing policy for a miniature racing car using sim-to-real.
+This paper shows how we can train an autonomous racing policy using sim-to-real and apply it to control a miniature racing car.
 Directly using an RL method to learn this task is challenging because the system has continuous states and actions, requires a refresh rate of 100 Hz, has highly uncertain dynamics, and finally, the boundaries of the race track are walls, making exploration difficult.
 We show that a policy learned with an off-the-shelf actor critic method can be generalized to the real system, even if the agent is only trained in simulation with a simple vehicle model.
 We achieve this by using a well-suited state and action space in combination with model randomization, and by incorporating a novel policy output regularization technique, motivated by control theory.
 This regularizer, combined with input-lifting techniques where the actions are the changes in the physical inputs, significantly improves the sim-to-real transfer.
 We compare the proposed regularizer with established techniques such as reward shaping or \(L_2\), and show that our method performs better in simulation and on the real robotic platform.
 Finally, we show that the policy learned in simulation can be refined by interacting with the real environment, achieving a performance comparable to that of a state of the art predictive controller in terms of lap time, while achieving 50\% less constraint violations.